VanOvermeire/dynamodb-helper/README.md

 ### PRs

-Pull requests with improvements or additional features are welcome.
+Pull requests with improvements or additional features are appreciated.
 They should at the very least add integration tests for the new functionality - and pass the existing ones!

 ### TODO

-- better tracing of compile errors
 - handle pagination (for query and batch)
 - support more types of lists and maps
 - better documentation